Addiction is a chronic brain disease.

 Withdrawal is a painful, whole-body experience

-Withdrawal happens when a person who’s physically dependent upon a substance stops taking it completely: either in an attempt to quit cold turkey, or because they don’t have access to the drug.
-For pain-management and opioid users in particular, even if a user is not addicted, they can still become dependent on the medication, and they would still experience withdrawal.
+Withdrawal happens when a person who’s addicted to a substance stops taking it completely: either in an attempt to quit cold turkey, or because they don’t have access to the drug.
 Someone in withdrawal feels absolutely terrible: depressed, despondent, and physically ill.

 An addicted brain causes behavior changes